Thomas Henry Huxley: Support of Darwin

-Huxley was originally not persuaded of "development theory", as evolution was once called.
-This can be seen in his savage review of Robert Chambers' Vestiges of the Natural History of Creation, a book which contained some quite pertinent arguments in favour of evolution.
-Huxley had also rejected Lamarck's theory of transmutation, on the basis that there was insufficient evidence to support it.
+Huxley was originally not persuaded by "development theory", as evolution was once called.
+This can be seen in his savage review of Robert Chambers' Vestiges of the Natural History of Creation, an 1844 book which contained some quite pertinent arguments in favour of evolution.
+Huxley had also rejected Jean-Baptiste Lamarck's theory of transmutation, on the basis that there was insufficient evidence to support it.
 All this scepticism was brought together in a lecture to the Royal Institution, which made Darwin anxious enough to set about an effort to change young Huxley's mind.
-It was the kind of thing Darwin did with his closest scientific friends, but he must have had some particular intuition about Huxley, who was from all accounts a most impressive person even as a young man.
+It was the kind of thing Darwin did with his closest scientific friends, but he must have had some particular intuition about Huxley, who was by all accounts a most impressive person even as a young man.

 Huxley was therefore one of the small group who knew about Darwin's ideas before they were published (the group included Joseph Dalton Hooker and Charles Lyell).
 The first publication by Darwin of his ideas came when Wallace sent Darwin his famous paper on natural selection, which was presented by Lyell and Hooker to the Linnean Society in 1858 alongside excerpts from Darwin's notebook and a Darwin letter to Asa Gray.
 Huxley's famous response to the idea of natural selection was "How extremely stupid not to have thought of that!"
 However, he never conclusively made up his mind about whether natural selection was the main method for evolution, though he did admit it was a hypothesis which was a good working basis.